greenpau/versioned/README.md

 ## Package Metadata

-For demonstration, please consider that you have the following code as part of your `main.go`:
+For demonstration, please consider that a developer manages the following code as part of `main.go`:

 ```golang
 package main